Almost-monochromatic sets and the chromatic number of the plane: Bold bouquets and the chromatic number of the plane

 Let $0<\alpha<\pi$ be the largest angle spanned by lines in $L$.
 If $p$ is sufficiently close to $C$, then the angle spanned by the tangent lines of $C$ through $p$ is larger than $\alpha$.
 Thus, any congruent copy $L'$ of $L$ through $p$ can be rotated around $p$ so that every line of the pencil intersects $C$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{intropencil}] Assume for contradiction that $\varphi$ is a colouring using at least two colours, but there is a pencil $L$ such that there is no congruent smiling copy of $L$.
+\begin{proof}[Proof of Theorem~\ref{intropencil}] Assume for contradiction that $\varphi$ is a colouring using at least two colours, but there is a pencil $L$ such that there is no congruent bold copy of $L$.

 First we obtain a contradiction assuming that there is a monochromatic, say red, circle $C$ of radius $r$.
 We claim that then every point $p$ inside the disc bounded by $C$ is red.
 Indeed, translating $L$ to a copy $L'$ through $p$, each line $L_i'$ will intersect $C$, and so have a red point.
 Thus $p$ must be red.